(Right: John Adams Reviews Jones' Marines, 13 May 1779, by Charles Waterhouse.)

 Unforgotten they rest, though across the deep waves,

 In far distant lands are their weary bones laid!

 — "The Irish Brigade" (Author Anonymous)

 The Serapis was a new British frigate, a superior ship to the Bonhomme Richard in both speed and firepower.
-But with a little luck provided by the wind, Jones evened the fight by coming alongside the Serapis and grappling her.
+But with a bit of luck provided by the wind, Jones evened the fight by coming alongside the Serapis and grappling her.
 He then won the fight in good measure because of the superiority of his marines in clearing the British marines from the decks and riggings of the enemy ship after his famous pronouncement, "I have not yet begun to fight."
-And he won it in spite of the fact that the cannon-ball riddled Bonhomme Richard sank after a boarding party from the Bonhomme Richard had forced Captain Pearson to strike the flag of the Serapis.
+And he won it even though the cannon-ball-riddled Bonhomme Richard sank after a boarding party from the Bonhomme Richard had forced Captain Pearson to strike the flag of the Serapis.
 Jones and his crew sailed their prize back to France.
-It is, arguably, the most famous victory in early US naval history, and Ireland's exiles played a large part in winning it.
+It is, arguably the most famous victory in early US naval history, and Ireland's exiles played a large part in winning it.

 "Is the Morne taken?"
 When told it was, he replied, "Then I die content."

 D'Estaing's first target was a British-occupied island in the West Indies whose name would be in the headlines of American newspapers two centuries later: Grenada.
 The British garrison there was commanded by Lord George Macartney, who was Scottish but traced his roots back to an ancient Irish family.